Temperate House restoration project

 Help us restore the Temperate House.
 Kew needs your help so we can carry out this vital and complex restoration.

-Now more than 150 years old, the Temperate House is in need of a full restoration if it is to survive and continue providing the historic and dedicated home for Kew’s worldwide collection of temperate zone plants.
+Now more than 150 years old, the Temperate House is in need of a full restoration if it is to survive and continue providing a dedicated home for Kew’s worldwide collection of temperate zone plants.

-The project aims to do far more than restore the building, it will also create new ways of seeing and understanding plants, reach out to communities, and expand Kew’s education programme.
+The project aims to do far more than restore the building.
+It will also create new ways of seeing and understanding plants, help us reach out to communities, and aid in expanding Kew’s education programme.

 - August 2014 -The contractor is appointed, contracts signed, and final paperwork and surveys are being completed.
 The Temperate House is empty of all but the largest plants that could not be moved.

 - July 2014 - The Propagation Glasshouse is now complete and the remaining plants from the Temperate House are being moved in - so what looked like a big open space is rapidly becoming a green oasis.